Google Data Studio Scatterplot & Bubble Charts

 This tab shows settings related to the data source.

 - Data source: A data source lets you connect to the data set you want to use.
 Data source options are: change the data source, view/edit the data source, add a blended data source.
+If you can't find the data source you are looking for, you can check this tutorial about how to ad a data source to Google Data Studio.

 - Dimension: Dimensions are categories for your data, and dimension values are a name, description or another characteristic of a category.
 You can choose dimensions either directly from the available fields or by clicking the "Add Dimension" link.
 Dimensions may differ according to cart types.
 For example, geo charts' dimensions will be only locations.